whoskaden/OOP-Kad/_posts/2023-11-27-CSSE-oop-game-levels.md

     async function gameOverCallBack() {
       const id = document.getElementById("gameOver");
       id.hidden = false;

+      // Store whether the game over screen has been shown before const gameOverScreenShown = localStorage.getItem("gameOverScreenShown");

+      // Check if the game over screen has been shown before if (!gameOverScreenShown) {
+        const playerScore = document.getElementById("timeScore").innerHTML;
+        const playerName = prompt(`You scored ${playerScore}!
+What is your name?`);
+        let temp = localStorage.getItem("playerScores");
+        temp += playerName + "," + playerScore.toString() + ";";
+        localStorage.setItem("playerScores", temp);
+        // Set a flag in local storage to indicate that the game over screen has been shown localStorage.setItem("gameOverScreenShown", "true");
+      }

       // Use waitForRestart to wait for the restart button click await waitForButton('restartGame');
       id.hidden = true;
       // Change currentLevel to start/restart value of null GameEnv.currentLevel = null;
+      // Reset the flag so that the game over screen can be shown again on the next game over localStorage.removeItem("gameOverScreenShown");
       return true;
     }